TL;DR

 The Architecture of a Modern Lead Handoff Process

-Before we can automate anything, we have to define exactly what we are moving.
+Before you can automate the MQL to SQL handoff, you must define exactly what is being moved.
 You cannot automate chaos.
-A common mistake is assuming that everyone in the building agrees on what a good lead looks like.
+A common mistake is assuming that everyone agrees on what a good lead looks like.
 In reality, marketing often defines a lead by interest, while sales defines a lead by budget.

-To bridge this gap, we need to look at the three specific milestones of the buyer's journey:
+To bridge this gap, we must establish three specific milestones in the buyer's journey:

-Marketing Qualified Lead (MQL): A lead who has shown sufficient interest and fits the right profile to warrant further attention.
-They aren't necessarily ready to buy, but they are "qualified" to receive marketing's best efforts.
+- A Marketing Qualified Lead (MQL) is a prospect who has demonstrated sufficient interest and fits an ideal profile, qualifying them for further marketing engagement.
+They aren't necessarily ready to buy, but they are "qualified" for marketing's best efforts.

-Sales Qualified Lead (SQL): This is when a salesperson has had a discovery call and confirmed that there is a real opportunity, a timeline, and a budget.
+- A Sales Qualified Lead (SQL) is a lead that a salesperson has engaged in a discovery call and confirmed has a genuine need, a defined timeline, and an allocated budget for a purchase.

 Highly aligned organizations achieve 32% year-over-year revenue growth, while their less aligned peers saw a 7% decrease.

-When the lead handoff process is automated, it removes the subjectivity that causes friction between these two teams.
+When the lead handoff process is automated, it removes the subjectivity that causes friction between sales and marketing teams.

 Technical Deep Dive: Advanced Lead Scoring Models

-If the handoff is the engine, lead scoring is the fuel.
+If the MQL to SQL handoff is the engine, lead scoring is the fuel.
 You cannot treat a lead who downloaded a Top 10 Trends infographic the same way you treat someone who spent ten minutes on your pricing page.
-Automation allows you to weigh these actions differently using a two-factor authentication model for leads: Fit and Interest.
+Automation allows you to weigh these actions differently using a two-factor model for leads: Fit and Interest.

 1. The Fit Score (Firmographics)